 Supplies to use:

-Liquorice by Country Chic Paint (I thinned out the paint to create a wash by using about a 1:1 ratio of paint to water.
+Liquorice by Country Chic Paint use the code above to get 10% off!!
+(I thinned out the paint to create a wash by using about a 1:1 ratio of paint to water.
 Then I used a cheap chip brush to apply the paint in long straight brushstrokes)

 400 grit sandpaper (to distress the paint)

 My favorite Polyurethane (if you stir your poly really well before application, you won’t have to use wax afterward to cover up a hazy finish!)